 The boy learns the language of working the dogs.
 No one talks like this on a regular day.
 But this is hunting.
 And there is no other day on earth quite like it.

 Lunch is bought at country gas station down the road.
 Sardines and Saltine crackers, maybe Vienna sausages.
 A cold Co-Cola and a few salted peanuts.
 Then they return to the field.

 By early afternoon, more than 40 rabbits are cleaned and placed in the cooler for the ride home.
 Some are given to neighbors.
 Most find their way into Mama’s dumplings or gravy or stew with cornbread.

 No sir.
 You can’t explain it to those who don’t understand.
-But for those who do understand, it’s a day that will live forever in the stories of old men who love to tell them.
+But for those who do, the days of rabbit hunting will live forever in the stories of old men who love to tell them.